Gabi1M/Simple-C-programs/README.md

       2 - prints the digits from the read text to the standard output 3 - transform all lower case letters from the read text into upper case and prints them to the standard output
 4. Consists of two programs, a client and a server.
 The clients transmits the server a username and the server returns the client the number of active processes of the user.
+5. Some examples of function pointers and use of signals.